Impaired Digestion

 Parasitic infections – Parasites live in many meats and food products.
 Most parasites are actually killed by acids in the stomach.
 Those with chronic stress and/or heavy anti-acid use produce less acid and are a common place that parasitic infections can occur.

 Histamine Intolerance – Chronic allergies are symptoms of high histamine levels.
 Most of the histamine produced in the body is broken down by a Diamine Oxidase enzyme produce in the digestive system.
-Some people may a state of poor Diamine Oxidase production resulting in excessive histamine symptoms throughout the body.
+Some people live in a state of poor Diamine Oxidase production, resulting in excessive histamine symptoms throughout the body.

 Intestinal permeability “Leaky gut”